AsadKhalilRao/backendReactNative/README.md

 # backendReactNative
-Download the all.
+Download all the files.
-Insatall node modules.
+Insatall node_modules.
+Use npm start to start the server